Documenting your proof of service is an important step in the VA mortgage process.

 - Six years in the National Guard or Reserves

-Whether you were regular military or in the Reserves or Guard, a key component will be the nature of your discharge.
+For veterans, whether you were regular military or in the Reserves or Guard, a key component will be the nature of your discharge.

 Generally, three types of discharges may be automatically acceptable to the VA when it comes to evaluating home loan eligibility: Honorable (HON), Under Honorable Conditions (UHC) and General (GEN).